Fourier coefficients of the net-baryon number density and chiral criticality: Modeling the Fourier coefficients and lattice QCD

 Now, just as in the Stefan-Boltzmann limit (Eq.~\eqref{eq:expsum}), the singularity structure of $\chi_1^{B,\text{CEM}}$ can be readily deduced using the analytic properties of the polylogarithms.
 The two expressions differ only in the prefactor $c(T)$, and the fugacity parameter $\lambda(T)$.
 The latter, being less than unity, shifts the location of the branch cuts away from the imaginary $\hat{\mu}_B$ axis, into the complex $\hat{\mu}_B$ plane.
 Thus, the singularities nearest to $\hat{\mu}_B=0$ are located at $\hat{\mu}_B=\pm \log\lambda \pm i\pi$.
 This closely resembles the effect of a nonzero quark mass on the thermal branch points.

 The radius of convergence of a Taylor expansion about $\mu_B=0$ is given by the distance to the closest singularity,

 In Fig.~\ref{fig:r} we show $R(T)$ computed using the Fourier coefficients obtained in LQCD as input.
 The results obtained with Eqs.~\eqref{radius} and \eqref{eq:par2} for each lattice point coincide with those obtained in Ref.~\cite{Vovchenko:2017gkg} by summing the Fourier series numerically and using the Mercer-Roberts estimator~\cite{Mercer} of the radius of convergence.
 It is thus clear, that the CEM does not contain information on singularities in the chemical potential plane with $|\text{Im}\,\hat{\mu}|<\pi$.
 In other words, the CEM exhibits only the singularities of Eq.~\eqref{eq:expsum2}, which are associated with the periodicity in the imaginary part of the baryon chemical potential.

-Consequently, the model cannot provide any insight on the location of chiral crossover transition at non-vanishing net baryon densities nor on the possible existence of a critical point in QCD matter.
+{Similarly, the Fourier series of the RFM can be also resummed and expressed by the polylogarithm functions.
+Consequently, neither CEM nor RFM can provide any insight into the location of the chiral transition or on the existence of the QCD critical point.
+However, phenomenological models like CEM can be used as a useful parametrization of noncritical quantities in QCD.

-As we discuss in the following section, criticality is reflected in characteristic properties of high-order Fourier coefficients, which are not reproduced by the CEM.
+As we discuss in the following section, criticality is reflected in characteristic properties of high-order Fourier coefficients, which are not reproduced by the CEM or RFM.}